w3c/performance-timeline/explainer.md

 For entryTypes with a fixed amount of entries, like Paint Timing, using the polling method is more convenient, especially in the current state of the world where analytics providers often only send a single beacon per page load.
 At the same time, the callback is more useful for cases where there is varying amount of entries of the given entryType, like in Resource Timing.
 The web performance monitoring service can process all the performance information while the page is still running and only has to do very minimal work when the data needs to be reported.

+## Page lifetime issues
+When this API was originally designed, documents had a relatively simple lifecycle: they were loaded when the user navigated to them, and unloaded when the user navigated away, with the JavaScript environment being torn down at that time.
+Since then, the sitution has become more complex, with many browsers introducing a back-forward cache, with which a user can return to a document which they have previously navigated away from.
+The web has also seen a rise in popularity of Single Page Apps, where what appears to the user to be a navigation is actually just a change in state of a running page.
+In both of these situations, a navigation (or what appears to the user as a navigation) can occur without the performance timeline being reset.
+In order to allow developers to reason about such events during the life of a page, some PerformanceEntry objects mark navigations, or navigation-like events.
+All PerformanceEntry objects include a navigation ID field, which ties each PerformanceEntry to the most recent navigation entry which had occurred before the entry was generated.

 # Standards Status
 The Performance Timeline specification is widely approved.